 ![]() |

 ![]() Daycare: Children are separated by age.
 Even if your children are close in age they will likely never see each other during the day!
 Each age group has their own room assigned and the rooms rarely mix together.
-At times, they may put older children with the younger children at which points infants and toddlers may be dominated by older children who don’t have younger siblings and may not know how to interact with little ones!
+It is a disadvantage to siblings to miss out on seeing eachother throughout the day.

-![]() Daycare: There are just too many children at all daycares to make it realistic for you to call and check on your child during the day.
-Many times the days are so long, that by the end of the day, children may have forgotten the good or bad experiences they had because they are so excited to see you pick them up.
-You may not have a clear picture as to how or what they are doing each day.
+![]() Daycare: There are just too many children at daycares to make it realistic for you to call and check on your child during the day.
+Many times the days are so long, that by the end of the day, children may have forgotten the good or bad experiences they had because they are so excited to see when you you pick them up.
+You may not have a clear picture as to what they are doing each day.

-![]() Daycare: Daycare teachers often have high student/teacher ratios.
+![]() Daycare: Daycare teachers often have high student to teacher ratios.
 This can prevent the teacher from providing any personal interaction with children during the day even though they may wish they could.

 |